scottish-pl-institute/splv/2025-edinburgh/index.md

 The academic rate applies to students and staff at academic institutions.

-If you do not fill in the application form by 30th April then you will still be able to register, but will not qualify for a scholarship, early registration rate, or subsidised accommodation.
+If you do not fill in the application form by 30th April 2025 then you will still be able to register, but will not qualify for a scholarship, early registration rate, or subsidised accommodation.

 ## Accommodation

 Accommodation is not included in the registration fee.

-We can offer a limited amount of subsidised accommodation to those who fill in the application form by 30th April:
+We can offer a limited amount of subsidised accommodation to those who fill in the application form by 30th April 2025:

 - Single room with shared kitchen and bathroom in a flat of 5 (all participants of SPLV) in student accommodation.